jgoguen/calibre-kobo-driver/README.md

 - [`KePub Metadata Reader`][mdreader]

 # Reporting a Bug
 Found a bug with this plugin?
 Great!
-Please use the [BitBucket issue tracker][bugtracker] to send me reports of issues or feature requests.
+I want to hear from you!
+Go to [GitHub and submit a new bug report](https://github.com/jgoguen/calibre-kobo-driver/issues/new).
 Under no circumstances should I be emailed directly unless I have asked to have something sent to me.
 Any emails I haven't asked for **may be silently ignored** at my sole discretion.
 Everyone can benefit from a public bug tracker, but only one person benefits from a private email.

 When submitting a bug, I require the following information as a minimum, but any additional information is good to include: